Under Maintenance

 2022 NHL Off-Season Guide: The Philadelphia Flyers

-If there’s thing the Philadelphia Flyers can feel comfortable about heading into this offseason, it’s that at least they’ve been in this position before.
+If there’s one thing the Philadelphia Flyers can feel comfortable about heading into this offseason, it’s that at least they’ve been in this position before.
 Very recently, in fact.
 The Flyers entered last season coming off a disappointing campaign and a core they deemed in need of a shakeup.
 That’s exactly what Chuck Fletcher and company did last summer, and the result was an absolute nightmare.
 The franchise’s worst regular season in 15 years.
 Trading the team’s longest-tenured captain.
 Regression for nearly every single core player.
 Oh, and they even dropped in the draft lottery.

 You can’t even say “it can’t get any worse” because that’s exactly what Flyers fans said a year ago.
 Things got worse; way worse, in fact, in 2021-22.
 Some of that was due to factors out of the team’s control.
 Injuries wreaked absolute havoc, as the Flyers never iced their ideal lineup for a single game last season.
 Of course, a team is tied for 26th in points percentage over the last two seasons and a gradually aging prospect pool isn’t going to have much benefit of the doubt, if any.
 It’s not that the Flyers don’t have quality players or attractive assets.
 It’s just that finding the right combination of players to keep and new ones to add will be extremely difficult.
 If nothing else, this should be a very interesting summer in the City of Brotherly Love.